All Products

 4. On the EMR Serverless Spark page, click Development in the navigation pane on the left.

-2. Create a task.
+2. Create a job.

 3. In the upper-right corner, select a data catalog, a database, and a running SQL session instance.
+To create a new SQL session instance, select Connect to SQL Session from the drop-down list.
+See Manage SQL sessions for details. image

-4. Enter SQL statements in the editor of the new task.
+4. Enter SQL statements in the editor.

 Example 1: Basic SQL operations